 Mets: 1B Dominic Smith (right quadriceps) was recalled from his injury rehabilitation assignment with Triple-A Las Vegas, reinstated from 10-day DL and optioned to Las Vegas.

-Brewers: LHP Brent Suter (1-1) is scheduled to pitch Monday against visiting Cincinnati and RHP Luis Castillo (0-2).
+Brewers: RHP Brent Suter (1-1) is scheduled to pitch Monday against visiting Cincinnati and RHP Luis Castillo (0-2).

-Mets: RHP Jacob deGrom (2-0, 3.06 ERA) is slated for Monday's series opener against Washington, which plans to start RHP Jeremy Hellickson in his season debut.
+Mets: RHP Jacob deGrom (2-0, 3.06 ERA) starts Monday's series opener against Washington, which might put RHP Jeremy Hellickson on the roster for his season debut.